What Does BIT Do?

 BIT’s primary function is to help keep the university community safe and connect distressed students to support services.
-BIT seeks to act preventatively versus reactionary to students in distress.
+BIT seeks prevention rather than reaction to students in distress.
 In doing this, BIT:

 - Gathers and manages reported information from concerned faculty and staff

 - Assesses the level of threat a student’s behavior poses